coregtree/cherrytree-notes-web-interface/README.md

 5. Once you have access to the web interface in your browser you will need to download the page structure and image structure cache files by clicking "Download Search Cache Files".
 This will generate a cached structure of the HTML files, prompting a download for "page-structure-cache.json", and then scan the text inside every image and promt a download for "image-text-cache.json".
+MAKE SURE TO ALLOW MULTIPLE DOWNLOADS FOR THE SITE IN YOUR BROWSER.
 Upload both of these cache files to the sites main root folder.